ArckyPN/sam-ws24/demo/README.md

 0. download the code: `git clone git@github.com:ArckyPN/sam-ws24.git`
 1. install Rust, follow the instruction from the official installer: [rustup.rs](https://rustup.rs/)
 2. done

+> [!IMPORTANT]
+> If you are running Ubuntu or Fedora Linux, you will also need to install some [dependencies](https://github.com/plotters-rs/plotters?tab=readme-ov-file#dependencies) to be able to plot the output

 ## How to run